kisakoodaus/boi2026.cses.fi/content/_index.md

 sort_by = "weight"
 +++

-The Baltic Olympiad in Informatics 2026 will be organized in Finland between April 15&ndash;19, 2026.
+The Baltic Olympiad in Informatics 2026 will be organized in Finland during April 15&ndash;19, 2026.

 The following countries will be invited: Denmark, Estonia, Finland, Germany, Iceland, Latvia, Lithuania, Norway, Poland, Sweden, Ukraine